MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 4. Download the provisioning profile.
 5. Build your app with this profile.

-When another new device appears, such as the device with UDID 3 in the diagram, you must repeat these steps.
+When another new device appears, such as the device with UDID 3 in the diagram, repeat these steps.
 This can be inconvenient, and you don't want to change your continuous integration system or ask the developer to always keep adding new devices to the profile and releasing new builds.
 This is where re-signing comes in.
 It means taking an existing application build and signing it again (re-signing) with a different provisioning profile, so you don't have to create a new build.

 App Center helps you with this process and can also automate it.
 These are the manual and automatic steps shown in the diagram, provisioning the device with UDID 3.
 App Center helps you register tester device IDs into your Apple developer account, create a new provisioning profile, and re-sign the app with it all from within the App Center portal.
 App Center requires access to your Apple developer account for registering the devices.